 Most experts refer to tinnitus as the condition that causes ringing in the ears, however other abnormal sounds and sensations can also be attributed to tinnitus.
 The definition of tinnitus is “the perception of noise or ringing in the ears.”
 Some also describe this condition as “hearing sounds in the ears when no external sound is present.”
 Although tinnitus is only a significant problem for about 1 percent to 5 percent of the population, up to 10 percent to 15 percent of all children and adults are believed to experience ringing in the ears at least from time to time.

-Tinnitus (pronounced tin-NY-tus or TIN-u-tus) is not a disease.
-It is a symptom that something is wrong in the auditory system, which includes the ear, the auditory nerve that connects the inner ear to the brain, and the parts of the brain that process sound.
-Something as simple as a piece of earwax blocking the ear canal can cause tinnitus.
-But it can also be the result of a number of health conditions, such as:
+Tinnitus is not a disease — it’s a symptom.
+It’s a sign that something is wrong with your auditory system, which includes your ear, the auditory nerve that connects the inner ear to the brain, and the parts of the brain that process sound.
+There are a variety of different conditions that can cause tinnitus.
+One of the most common is noise-induced hearing loss.

 If you develop tinnitus, it's important to see your clinician.
 She or he will take a medical history, give you a physical examination, and do a series of tests to try to find the source of the problem.
 She or he will also ask you to describe the noise you're hearing (including its pitch and sound quality, and whether it's constant or periodic, steady or pulsatile) and the times and places in which you hear it.
 Your clinician will review your medical history, your current and past exposure to noise, and any medications or supplements you're taking.
 Tinnitus can be a side effect of many medications, especially when taken at higher doses (see "Some drugs that can cause or worsen tinnitus").